Shute Park Aquatic & Recreation Center: History

-A family of three A & W Burger statues were moved to the grounds of the center in 1991 from the Papa Aldo’s restaurant across the street.
-Considered a temporary move at the time, the family was missing the Teen Burger character when the former restaurant owner donated the fiberglass statues to the city.

 By 1998 pool usage had climbed to approximately 200,000 annual visits, so the city put forward a bond measure to voters to build a new pool at the aquatic center and to build a new 60000 ft2 aquatic in the Ronler Acres area.
 The new center would include a wave pool and overall the bond would have allow for borrowing of $15.7 million for the projects.
 The bond went to voters in May and received more than 50% of the vote, but Oregon’s double majority rule prevented the measure from passing.
 The city tried again in November 1998, but the measure failed.

 In September 2004, the center closed for renovations that included fixing the roof and plumbing.
 The center was to be closed until June 2005, though the outdoor pool was to remain open during the originally estimated $5.2 million project that would also expand the center.
 Although the center closed in September, a contract for the construction was not finalized until December 2004 when Todd Construction won with a $6.4 million bid.
 At that time, the pool was scheduled to re-open in November or December 2005.

 While the Shute Park facility was under renovation, the city began plans to build a second aquatic center for the city.
 In January 2006, the city announced plans to build a center at Northeast 53rd Avenue where they had purchased 41 acre, including a storage building once used by Soloflex.
 That property became 53rd Avenue Park that opened in 2008.

 The Shute Park center re-opened in March 2006 after a $9 million expansion and renovation.
 After the expansion, SHARC was then 43480 ft2 in size that allowed for expanding indoor activities such as group exercise, more classrooms, and other classes that had been held at the Tyson Recreation Center.
 In August 2008, employees used an automated external defibrillator to help save a visitor's life.
 By 2011 the center served approximately 230,000 people each year.